Food safety in the United States: Food and Drug Administration

 In 1862, the government division called the Bureau of Chemistry was created.
 The Bureau of Chemistry separated into two divisions in 1927, one of which was called the Food and Drug Administration (FDA).
 As a new organization, the FDA had little legal control when enforcing the few regulatory food safety laws.
 However, an incident in the late 1930s improved the FDA's control over food and drugs.

 In the 1930s, a new antibacterial drug called sulfanilamide was synthesized and was widely accepted.
 One chemist at S.E.
-Massengill Co. in Bistol, Tennessee wanted to come up with a way to liquify the insoluble drug so children and adults could take the drug in liquid form.
+Massengill Co. in Bristol, Tennessee wanted to come up with a way to liquify the insoluble drug so children and adults could take the drug in liquid form.
 Diethylene glycol (DEG) was used to dissolve the drug, even though DEG is deadly to humans.
 Without any toxicologic testing, 1300 bottles of this "Elixir Sulfanilamide" were distributed to consumers and physicians.
 As soon as people starting dying after taking the elixir, the drug was recalled.
 The FDA investigated the company and found no clinical trials and no evidence of further testing involve the elixir.

 At this time the FDA had no authority to penalize the company in question.
 Charges against the owner were filled, and six months later, a law called the Food, Drug, and Cosmetic Act of 1938 was signed.
 This law forced all new food, drugs, and cosmetics to be certified by the FDA before being put on the market.
 This act granted the FDA with enforcing and legal power that has helped regulate food and drugs ever since.

 As of 2018, the FDA regulates more than $2.5 trillion in consumer food, medical products, and tobacco in the United States.
 The head of the FDA has the position of Commissioner of the FDA.
 The FDA is currently in the government branch of the United States Secretary of Health and Human Services.